Elham Azizi

 • NHGRI Award for Supporting Talented Early Career Researchers in Genomics (R01), 2023.

-• CZI Science Diversity Leadership Award, Chan Zuckerberg Initiative and the National Academies of Sciences, Engineering, and Medicine, 2022.
+• CZI Science Leadership Award, Chan Zuckerberg Initiative and the National Academies of Sciences, Engineering, and Medicine, 2022.

 • NSF CAREER Award, 2022.